Substack Notes Strategy 2026: The System That Drove 60% of My Subscriber Growth.

 The key: don’t post 5 Notes in 10 minutes.
 Space them out.
 Each Note gets its own window with the algorithm.

-How Do I Build a Notes System I Can Sustain?
+How Do I Build a Substack Notes Strategy I Can Sustain?

 The key is a content bank, a running list of Note ideas organized by format.
 I keep mine in a simple Google Doc with 7 sections (one per format).
 When I sit down to batch-write, I pull from the bank and somehow that generates even more ideas.
 This turns Notes from a daily creative burden into a 30-minute weekly adrenaline rush.
 Here’s how to build yours: